- Men need to achieve their goals before they can commit

-Harvey says that men will only give you the answers that will make them looks best.
+Harvey says that men will only give you the answers that will make them look best.

-He will use the buzzwords such as commitment, kids, hard working etc. But those are only superficial answers.
+He will use the buzzwords such as commitment, kids, hard work, etc. But those are only superficial answers.

 To get to the real truth, you gotta dig deeper.

 The secret for Harvey is to ask three questions.